-3.1 Providing curricular opportunities to encourage self-esteem and self-motivation

-- 3.2 Creating an ethos that actively promotes a positive, supportive and safe environment and values the whole community. - 3.3 Applying the academy's behaviour policy effectively to support vulnerable pupils in the academy.
-All staff will agree on a consistent approach, which focuses on the behaviour of the child but does not damage the pupil's sense of self worth.
-The academy will ensure that the pupil knows that some behaviour is unacceptable but s/he is valued and not to be blamed for any abuse which has occurred. - 3.4 Liaise with the senior mental health lead where safeguarding concerns are linked to mental health in school/college for advice on case management. - 3.5 Liaising with other agencies which support the pupil such as Social Care, Child and Adolescent Mental Health Services, Cambridgeshire / Lincolnshire Sexual Behaviour Service, Addiction or Locality or Early Help Teams. - 3.6 Promoting supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances - 3.7 The academy recognises that whilst any child may benefit from early help, staff are encouraged to consider the wider environmental factors present in a child's life which could pose a threat to their welfare or safety, (contextual safeguarding).
+- 3.1 Providing curricular opportunities to encourage self-esteem and self-motivation - 3.2 Creating an ethos that actively promotes a positive, supportive and safe environment and values the whole community. - 3.3 Applying the academy's behaviour policy effectively to support vulnerable pupils in the academy.
+All staff will agree on a consistent approach, which focuses on the behaviour of the child but does not damage the pupil's sense of self-worth.
+The academy will ensure that the pupil knows that some behaviour is unacceptable, but s/he is valued and not to be blamed for any abuse which has occurred. - 3.4 Liaising with the senior mental health lead where safeguarding concerns are linked to mental health in school/college for advice on case management. - Liaising with other agencies which support the pupil such as Social Care, Child and Adolescent Mental Health 3.5 Services, Sexual Behaviour Services, Addiction Support, Locality or Early Help (Targeted Support) Teams. - 3.6 Promoting supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances - 3.7 The academy recognises that whilst any child may benefit from early help, staff are encouraged to consider the wider environmental factors present in a child's life which could pose a threat to their welfare or safety, (contextual safeguarding).
 Staff are required to be particularly alert to the potential need for early help for children in particular circumstances.
-Please see pages 9 of Keeping Children Safe in Education, 2022 for the complete list.
+Please see page 10 of Keeping Children Safe in Education, 2024 for the complete list.
 The list includes: